GerritCodeReview/k8s-gerrit/helm-charts/gerrit-master/README.md

     deploy it in context of this project.

 - A [Java keystore](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#httpd.sslKeyStore)
-  to be used by Gerrit.
+  to be used by Gerrit (optional, but recommended).

 - A domain name that is configured to point to the IP address of the node running the Ingress controller on the kubernetes cluster (as described